Creating Post-OKD Playbooks¶

 names and values in your deployment configuration.
 In the above example,

-playbook exposes the variables offset
+if your my-app playbook exposes the variables offset and gain,

-values for them are defined using a vars
+values for them are defined using a vars list in the post_okd section:

 okd: